lowRISC/opentitan/util/testplanner/README.md

     possible that the planned test needs to be split into multiple smaller tests.
     To cater to these needs, we provide the ability to set a list of actual written tests that maps to each planned test.
-This information will then be used to map the regression results and annotate them to the tesplan to generate the final table.
+This information will then be used to map the regression results and annotate them to the testplan to generate the final table.
 This list does not have to be populated right away.
 It can be updated as and when tests are written.